dynarithmic/Twainsave/README.md

 # Getting started
 There currently isn't an installation package, so the installation will be manual (but very simple).

-To get started, you can copy all the files from the TwainSave 32-bit folder to an empty folder on your computer.
-Then you can either run Twainsave.exe directly from that folder, or set a PATH to the folder and run TwainSave.exe.
+To get started,

+1) For 32-bit TwainSave, unpack the <a href="https://github.com/dynarithmic/Twainsave/tree/master/binaries/32-bit" target="_blank">twainsave.zip</a> file to an empty folder on your computer.
+2) You can either run Twainsave.exe directly from that folder, or set a PATH to the folder and run TwainSave.exe.

-For 64-bit TwainSave, create another empty folder and copy all of the components in the 64-bit folder to the empty folder.
+3) For <a href="https://github.com/dynarithmic/Twainsave/tree/master/binaries/64-bit" target="_blank">64-bit TwainSave</a>, create another empty folder and follow steps 1) and 2) by opening the twainsave.zip file.
 You can also set a PATH to this folder, but be aware to run **twainsave64.exe** and not simply **twainsave.exe** if you have set a path to both the 32-bit and 64-bit folders.

 The 32-bit **twainsave.exe** is exactly the same as the 32-bit **twainsave-opensource.exe**, likewise the 64-bit **twainsave64.exe** is exactly the same executable as the 64 bit **twainsave-opensource.exe**.
 The reason for the similar files is that the original help documentation referred to **twainsave.exe** and **twainsave64.exe** and not **twainsave-opensource.exe**.